 Be obsessed with what you do.
 Meet people who do what you want to do.
 Travel and understand other cultures.
 Work every day on something.
 Read – I learned more about design through reading then through looking at pictures.
 Don’t feel bad copying at first, you will find your own style over time.
 If you don’t, design may not be your thing.
 Share your ideas constantly, which is good training for later pitches.
 You will pitch the rest of your life to get your designs made.
 Look around – you want to know what has been done.
 Don’t look around – you may loose track of what you really want to do.
 And don’t give up – it takes a very long time to get paid for what you like to do.

-What hardware do you use.
+What hardware do you use?

 BOXX Xtreme Workstation, Windows 7 64-bit, Intel Xeon X5690 12 core 4.29 GHz, 24 core hyper-threaded, 24 GB RAM, nVidia GPU Maximus setup with currently 2 x Tesla 2075 GPU’s and 1 x Quadro 6000 output.
 Apple Cinema 30″ screen.
-Wacom Intuos 3 tablet standard.
-I tried Cintiqs, but I did the old-school way of screen and tablet separate.
-Desk.
+Old-school Wacom Intuos 3 tablet.
+A 20″ Cintiq just joined the family.
+Desk with five to six 1:18 cars on it.
 Chair.
 Chai Tea Latte.

-What software do you use.
+What software do you use?

-3D nurbs modeling: Autodesk Alias Automotive 2013 ++++ 3D complex render scenes & pipeline: Autodesk Maya 2013, Mental Ray ++++ 3D rendering and turntables: Bunkspeed Pro ++++ 2D image manipulation & mapping: Adobe Photoshop CS4 ( CS4 is still my favorite version ) ++++ 2D photography: Adobe Lightroom ++++ 2D film editing: Adobe Premiere Pro, After Effects
+3D nurbs modeling: Autodesk Alias Automotive 2013 ++++ 3D complex render scenes & pipeline: Autodesk Maya 2013, Mental Ray ++++ 3D rendering and turntables: Bunkspeed Pro / Drive ++++ 2D image manipulation & mapping: Adobe Photoshop CS4 ( CS4 is still my favorite version ) ++++ 2D photography: Adobe Lightroom ++++ 2D film editing: Adobe Premiere Pro, After Effects